IQ01660/loundr/README.md

 ```
 and then switch to it.

-Now you can do all the neede changes before doing the standard
+Now you can do all the needed changes before with the standard:

 ```bash
 git status